 Orange Knowledge Programme

-Our Orange Knowledge Programme Short Course scholarships application window (round 3), which normally opens on 2 September for applicants, remains closed for the moment.
-All preparatory actions are put on hold.
+Our Orange Knowledge Programme Short Course scholarships application window (round 3), will open on 2 December.

 About this scholarship

 Scholarships are available for a selection of:

 - short courses (duration 2 weeks to 12 months);

 - master's programmes (duration 12 to 24 months).

 All courses that are eligible for an Orange Knowledge Programme scholarship are listed in our database of study programmes.
 Please find a study, using the filter 'OKP qualified - Yes'.

 This 5-year programme is initiated and funded by the Dutch Ministry of Foreign Affairs and managed by Nuffic.